peterpo2/AIAutomation/README.md

 - **Automations Control Room:** Redesigned automation map with AI focus lenses, timeline view, and runtime insights.
 The UI now adapts cleanly to dark mode, ensuring metrics, call-to-action buttons, and status badges remain legible when users enable the theme toggle in **Settings → Preferences**.
 - **Actionable Error Feedback:** API failures on insights or node fetches are surfaced in-app and logged to the browser console to help operators triage connectivity or credential issues faster during demos.
+- **Dropbox Browser Caching:** The Dropbox file browser caches folder listings and thumbnail previews in session storage for quicker navigation, adds a manual refresh button, and shows the most recent sync timestamp so operators always know how fresh the data is.

 ## API Quick Reference